Dr Charlotte Whiteley, Chartered Psychologist, CPsychol, HCPC and BPS reg

 - Seasonal affective disorder (SAD)

 - Couples counselling

 I operate a sliding scale.
 Please contact me to discuss this further.

-I offer discounted sessions for trainee therapists and for those on low income.
+I offer some discounted sessions for trainee therapists and for those identifying as LGBTQI+ aged between 18-25.
 Please contact me to discuss this further.

 Payment can be made by cash or bank transfer on the day of our appointment.
 I have a 48 hour cancellation policy, otherwise sessions will be charged in full.